HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

-REMEMBER the coining of something called Process Art in the mid-sixties?
-Well, from one critical angle, all art is a kind of process art.
+Mangrove Swamp; Evergreen; Via Cruz; Memory of Departure and Arrival.
+Remember the coining of something called Process Art in the mid-sixties?
+From one critical angle all art is a kind of process art.
 But if Process Art was established to emphasize process as a big part of an artwork's being, sometimes for it to become the bigger part of the end artwork (even while that artwork exists to the viewer as an already finished product), then we could say that Process Art was indeed a necessary movement, just as Conceptualism was for its own arguments.

 The nice thing about Process Art, along with Action Painting, was that it led us to ask questions about the point of the process, or, to put it in another way, the point behind what one was doing.
 That looking for the point in what one is "doing" would not only refer to the plan of what one intends to produce but also to the process of producing that product.
 So, in that sense, one could say that even pattern painting is a kind of (sometimes apolitical) process art, just as photorealism and hyperrealism are in their own way.
 One could also say that Marxist criticism is a kind of looking at all art as process art embedded in their respective processes of production and distribution.